Getting Started with Machine Learning in Python 2023

 Machine Learning is the application of Artificial Intelligence (AI) that allows systems to learn and improve from the previous experience without being explicitly programmed automatically.

-Machine learning focuses on developing computer programs that can access the data and use it to determine themselves for future decisions.
+Machine learning focuses on developing computer programs that can access and use data to determine future decisions.

 The learning process begins with the measurements or observations of data, such as examples, direct experience, or instruction, to look for patterns in data and make better decisions in the future based on the models we can provide.